 - The garden is open Tuesday to Saturday, 10am to 5pm, until 30th October plus Sundays in February.

 - To visit the garden please pre-book a ticket.
-Then you can stay as long as you like provided you observe strict social distancing.
+Then you can stay as long as you like until the garden closes.